tomyitav/express-es6-starter/README.md

 # express-es6-starter

-Starter project for creating a MVC express server with babel-node, using
+Starter project for creating a MVC express server, using

 + express
 + mongoose